OctopusDeploy/docs/docs/getting-started/setup-octopus-deploy.md

 1. Start the installer and follow the setup wizard prompts.
 1. Click **Finish** to exit the installer and grant **Octopus.Manager.Server** permission to make changes to your device.
 1. Click **Get started...**, follow the on-screen instructions, and accept the defaults.
-1. On the **Database** page, follow the instructions to download and install SQL Server Express, click the drop-down arrow in the **Server Name** field to detect the SQL Server Database.
+1. On the **Database** page, follow the instructions to download and install SQL Server Express.
+1. Click the drop-down arrow in the **Server Name** field to detect the SQL Server database.
 Octopus will create the database for you.
 1. Continue to follow the prompts, and click **Finished** when the installation has completed.

 Your self-hosted Octopus Server is now ready to use.